thorinii/ast-editor-experiments/README.md

 * Tests can be spatially located close to the code
   * Automatically run when things change
 * Possibly usable on a phone-sized/touch-based device
+* Simple debugger

+### Anti-goals

+It shouldn't be:

+* Really slow, locking up at small things and taking ages to type-check/compile/test
+* Heavily mouse driven
+* Hard to remember or find keyboard shortcuts
+* Hard to find code
+* Hard to read code
+* Hard to find documentation for code (libraries and project code)
+* Hard to see dependencies between things
+* Hard to use/add/control libraries
+* Painful or annoying to write tests
+* In your way when doing non-type-preserving edits

 ## Usage